Forensic Training for General Psychiatry Residents

-Principal Investigators: Katherine Michaelsen, MD, MASc and Tobias Wasser, MD
+Principal investigators: Katherine Michaelsen, MD, MASc and Tobias Wasser, MD

-Project Period: October 2021–October 2023
+Project period: October 2021–October 2023

 Funder: AAPL Institute for Education and Research